Total in Cart:

 Eclipta alba

-Eclipta alba is an annual and requires a pretty high temperature to germinate, 95 degrees, and about 12 days.
-It can be planted in full sun or partial shade.
-It tolerates high altitude conditions,and is easy to grow.
-Bhringaraj prefers moisture.
-It can be grown in bogs or beds, full sun or woodland areas.
+Full sun / partial shade, tolerates high altitude conditions.
+Easy to grow.
+Prefers moisture.
+Can be grown in bogs or beds, full sun or woodland areas.
 Plant one foot apart.

 $